India is a thriving, vibrant, democratic nation as it enters its 70th year of Independence. As we celebrate our freedom, it makes me wonder…

 Now, many of us have the tendency to invest in just one favourite asset class.
 But Holi wouldn’t look as bright if you played with only one colour, would it?
 So why invest in just one asset class?

-Fill up your investment portfolio with different assets classes in the right proportion as per your needs and suitability to your financial picture.
+Fill up your investment portfolio with different assets classes in the right proportion for a secure and vibrant financial picture.

 Hope you and your family had a nice Holi!